Skip to contents

 # change the value interval:

-# manipulate the labels, since now they are very dense:
+# manipulate the labels, as they are quite dense by replacing the scale

 # to make your own graphs, use frames_graph to return data instead of frames